shastaxc/HasteInfo/README.md

 ## TODO
 * Find a way to reset appropriate haste effects when leaving the Odyssey lobby and going into a boss fight.
-* Hook into job change event and blu spell equip event to recalculate dual wield.
 * Detect job for party members (if not already informed via update packets) by detecting actions that only 1 job could perform.
 * Account for Bolster, Blaze of Glory, and Ecliptic Attrition potency
 * Account for Marcato, Soul Voice potency